OpenSTEF/.github/PROJECT_GOVERNANCE.md

 1. Architectural and (development) infrastructure choices
 1. Raise subjects/issues that are important for the direction/development of this project

-The community council consists of the following members:
+The TSC consists of the following members:
-1. Frank Kreuwel
+1. Daan van Es (Chair)
-2. Jan Maarten van Doorn
+1. Frederik Stoel
-3. Jonas van den Bogaard
+1. Jan Maarten van Doorn
-4. Frederik Stoel
+1. Jonas van den Bogaard

-Frank Kreuwel will chair the TSC.
+1. Maxime Fortin

 Any community member or Contributor can ask that something be reviewed by the TSC by contacting the TSC at korte.termijn.prognoses@alliander.com.